 Our archery elk hunts take place in the Madison Range.
 These are eight day expeditions.
-The first and the last day of the trip are travel days and there are six days of self-guided hunting in-between.
+The first and the last day of the trip are travel days and there are six days of semi-guided hunting in-between.
 The pack trip into camp requires a six hour ride by saddle horse.
 All hunting is done on foot.

 Our archery elk hunts coincide with the rut which begins in early September and runs through the cows second heat in mid-October.
 Normally as elusive as ghosts, elk are easy to locate during the breeding season because they are so vocal.
 Bugling serves three purposes for the bull; to assert his dominance over rival bulls, to advertise his virility to receptive cows, and to vent frustration during the rut.